 However, many mainstream businesses continue to ignore this age group, on the basis that they want to catch their customers young and try to keep them for life.
 The perceived wisdom is that older people are unlikely to switch their current brand allegiance.

-But this is quite wrong, argues Beasley.
+But this is quite wrong, argues Mark Beasley, chairman of the Mature Marketing Association and director of RHC Advantage, a marketing consultancy that specialises in older audiences.
 "First, it ignores the commercial potential of older age groups, and second, it makes the blanket assumption that 'advertising does not work' for older consumers."

 Ageing customers - the size of the market

 Most importantly, Beasley states, over the next 20 years, consumption growth in most mainstream markets will be driven by the over-60s.